saras152/saras152.github.io/README.md

 ### Behavioral Cloning - driving the autonomous car in a simulator ###

-Used Keras to simulate the autonomous car to make it run around the track without any acidents.
+Used Keras to simulate the autonomous car to make it run around the track without any accidents.
 The corresponding wiki is [HERE](https://github.com/saras152/myBehavioralCloningProject).

 ![difficult corner](./images/autonomousSim_turn.gif)